Tevin-Isaac/Celo-sage-201/Tutorial.md

 On our next file  in the folder its reducers.js file which is very important.

-To learn more about reducers on redux then click **[Reducers article](https://redux.js.org/tutorials/fundamentals/part-3-state-actions-reducers)** for further knowledge about Reducers. our file will look like this:
+To learn more about reducers on redux then click **[ this Reducers article](https://redux.js.org/tutorials/fundamentals/part-3-state-actions-reducers)** for further knowledge about Reducers. our file will look like this:
 ```javascript
 import { combineReducers } from "redux";